So, if you’ve been looking for a sturdy electric jack hammer, then you’re in luck with Makita.

 Performance and Usage

-- The Makita impact delivers up to 2000 BPMs, The Makita is a little on the heavy side but it’s not a big deal.
+- The Makita electric jack hammer impacts deliver up to 2000 BPMs, The Makita is a little on the heavy side but it’s not a big deal.
 The combination of its impact energy, BPM and the 10 amp motor means it’s more than capable of handling light to medium stocks.

 - The Makita works great as it is, but you can put attachments on it to increase functionality.
 You could for instance, place a spade attachment on the demolition hammer to increase its functionality.